F1 Students

 Important: Do Not work at all before or after the dates of CPT authorization, as indicated on Page 2 of your I-20.
 If your employer wishes to extend your internship, notify ISP immediately to request an updated CPT I-20 BEFORE you continue work.
 Never work outside of the approved CPT dates or for any other employer not specifically authorized on the I-20.

-Post-Completion Optional Practical Training (OPT) is 12-month employment authorization available to students in F-1 status at the completion of their academic program of study.
+Post-Completion Optional Practical Training (OPT) is 12-month employment authorization available to students in F-1 status at the completion of the academic program of study.
 OPT requires an application be filed with and approved by USCIS.

 F-1s currently on post-completion OPT based on a prior degree in a STEM field can apply for a 24-month extension of OPT (for a total of up to 36 months).
 STEM OPT requires an application be filed with and approved by USCIS.